Home

 A domain name can be up to 67 characters long, but you don't want to take up all 67 characters.
 This is because people won't be able to remember it, much less spell it without mistakes.
 For our cat supply example, the following domain name would probably not be a good choice: thebestcatsuppliesandproductsaround.com.

-Choose The Most Appropriate Extension For Your Domain
+Choose the Most Appropriate Extension for Your Domain

 An extension is what appears at the end of your domain name.
 Domains that end with .com are the most common and are shown by the search engines first, above the .net (networks), .org (non-profit organizations) and .biz (business) extensions.
+Learn more about domain name extensions.

 If you have a highly recognized business, I would suggest registering not only the .com form of your domain name, but also the .org, .net, and .biz forms as well.
 This can help prevent the dilution of your domain name.